abdullateefv/PyMolCopilot/README.md

 5. **Specify the directory to install the plugin files in, click Ok, close Plugin Manager window**
-   6. *These files will need to be deleted and reinstalled from step 3. to see changes from code modified in project files*
+   - *These files will need to be deleted and reinstalled from step 3. to see new code modification changes*

-8. **Launch Plugin:**
+6. **Launch Plugin:**

     - Navigate to the `Plugin` menu at the top.
     - Select `PyMol Copilot` from the dropdown.